techbyteinsight

 Autonomous Driving and Platooning

-- Expressway Autopilot: Several EV startups and OEMs, including Xpeng’s Turing-chip-powered system, offer Level 2+ autonomy on highways—controlling steering, acceleration, and braking under driver supervision ft.com.
+• Expressway Autopilot: A variety of EV companies and OEM, such as the Turing-chip-based system offered by Xpeng, provide Level 2+ autonomy on highways-controlling steering, acceleration, and braking under driver oversight ft.com.

 Although full autonomy (Level 4/5) may still be a decade away, incremental advances in highway autopilot and platooning promise immediate ROI through reduced driver workload, lower fuel consumption, and enhanced safety.